Which phase of mitosis is characterized by the alignment of chrom... | Channels for Pearson+

 1

-In prophase, the chromosomes condense and become visible under a microscope.
-The nuclear envelope begins to break down, and the mitotic spindle starts to form.
+In prophase, chromosomes condense and become visible, and the mitotic spindle begins to form.

-Next, during metaphase, the chromosomes align along the metaphase plate, which is an imaginary line equidistant from the two spindle poles.
-This alignment ensures that each daughter cell will receive one copy of each chromosome.
+In metaphase, chromosomes align at the cell's equatorial plane, also known as the metaphase plate.
+This alignment is crucial for the equal distribution of chromosomes to each daughter cell.

-Following metaphase is anaphase, where the sister chromatids are pulled apart by the spindle fibers towards opposite poles of the cell.
+In anaphase, sister chromatids are pulled apart to opposite poles of the cell, and in telophase, the cell prepares to divide into two by re-forming the nuclear envelope around the separated chromatids.

 Watch next